adriculous/roguepickings/README.md

 # Rogue Pickings
-This is a simple website practice project.
+This is a simple website practice project (unresponsive).
 So far, it's only the home page that's completed.
 This is a practice project from my HTML/CSS course.
 I plan on expanding it by adding pages, but that will be reserved for another time.

 ## Built with...
 - HTML(5)